Ben Bouwer: Boer War (1899–1902)

-First World War 1914-1918 and after
+First World War (1914–1918) and after

-At the start of the First World War in 1914 Bouwer served in the new army of the Union of South Africa as a district officer at Graaff-Reinet.
+At the start of the First World War in 1914, Bouwer served in the new army of the Union of South Africa as a district officer at Graaff-Reinet.
 He opposed the Maritz rebellion of 1914 and tried in vain to persuade his former superior general Manie Maritz to desist.
 Afterwards he fought the Germans as a colonel in German South West Africa and conquered Keetmanshoop.
 At the end of the war Bouwer was appointed to the general army staff and had an army career in Potchefstroom, Pretoria, Oos-Londen and at the Castle of Good Hope in Cape Town.
-On 30 April 1931 he was pensioned with the rank of brigade general.
-Thereafter he was a member of the South African Filmsensorraad, responsible for the national classification and censorship of films.
+On 30 April 1931, he was pensioned with the rank of brigade general.
+Thereafter he was a member of the South African Filmsensorraad (Film Censor Board), responsible for the national classification and censorship of films.
 He received the South African Dekoratie voor Trouwe Dienst and Distinguished Service Order honours.